Vocal Range: How to Find Yours in 1 Minute (Or Less)!

 You can see that the vocal range for the song is E3-E5.

 (Incidentally, what is Adele’s vocal range?
 It’s B2 to Bb5, just a hair short of 3 octaves.)

 So if you think you’re an alto and want to sing this song, you should be able to sing from an E in the 3rd octave up to an E in the 5th octave.

 There’s no use choosing a song with notes that are outside your comfortable range.

 You’ll be amazed at how much your voice improves once you start singing songs that fit your vocal range.

 By now, you know your vocal range!

 And with that information, you also understand how to use your range to choose songs that fit your voice.

-If your range isn’t quite as large as you want, don’t worry.
+If your range isn’t quite as wide as you want, don’t worry.
 Almost anyone can expand their vocal range.

 If you want a complete singing program to help you expand your vocal range, check out my online singing course Master Your Voice.